Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 11.**disconnect**: You can disconnect from a physics server.
 A 'DIRECT' or 'GUI' physics server will shutdown.
 A separate (out-of-process) physics server will keep on running.
 See also 'resetSimulation' to remove all items.

 ## Task for the part
-Import the given first.urdf file at the position [5,0,0] and second.urdf file at [0,10,5] position
+Import the given [sample.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%202/sample.urdf) file at the position [2,2,1] and second.urdf file at [0,10,5] position